GeorgianF/Memory-game-P2/README.md

 **Section 1: Timer**

-There is the timer that counts seconds, with two buttons: Start and Reset.
+There is the timer that counts seconds, with three buttons: Start, Stop (it can also act as Pause) and Reset.

 **Section 2: Game Area**